SapporoAlex/Game-Dungeon-Quest/README.md

 The attacker rolls 3 skulls, and the defender rolls 2 shields.
 The defender takes 1 damage.

 ## Customization
 Feel free to adapt the game according to your preferences.
-You can add a title screen, more levels, or introduce new player characters.
+You can add more levels and enemies, or introduce new player characters.
 The game's flexible design encourages creativity and expansion.

 ## Installation
 To run Dungeon Quest, you'll need Python and Pygame installed on your system.